assembl/assembl/assembl/static/widget/vote/README_flow.txt

 http://localhost:6543/data/Widget/4
 The response is a JSON with fields like "discussion", "criteria_url", "criteria", which are needed by the page.

-The page then makes a GET request to AssemblToolsService.resourceToUrl($scope.discussion_uri) + '/ideas?view=default', which is like http://localhost:6543/data/Discussion/4/ideas?view=default The response is a JSON array of ideas, which is used to show the user selectable vote targets (votable ideas).
+The page then makes a GET request to AssemblToolsService.resourceToUrl($scope.discussion_uri) + '/ideas?view=default', which looks like http://localhost:6543/data/Discussion/4/ideas?view=default The response is a JSON array of ideas, which is used to show the user selectable vote criteria (a criterion has to be an idea).
 Those which are already present in the previously mentioned "criteria" array will appear already selected.

 Select ideas which will be used as criteria, and click "Submit".
 This sends a application/json PUT to http://localhost:6543/data/Discussion/4/widgets/4/criteria